MAJOR plans for the former Belvedere Hotel site in Bournemouth town centre have been unveiled.

 The former hotel ceased trading in 2014 and later demolished in 2018, but has been an empty site ever since.

-Property asset firm Royal London Mutual, behind the project, said it is “proposing to redevelop the site to bring activity back to this important part of Bournemouth”.
+Property asset firm Royal London Asset Management Property, behind the project, said it is “proposing to redevelop the site to bring activity back to this important part of Bournemouth”.

 At up to 12 storeys high, the build-to-rent flats could become one of the tallest buildings in the town centre.